DevExpress/devextreme-reactive/packages/dx-react-core/docs/reference/getter.md

 # Getter Component Reference

-React component that defines a part of plugin's state.
-Provides relationship between plugins.
+A React component that exposes a value that can be used or modified outside of the plugin containing it.

 ## User reference